aantron/ocaml.org/data/planet/janestreet/visualizing-information-propagation-in-markets.md

 ---

 <p>The Dojima rice market, established around 1716, is widely considered to
-be the world&rsquo;s first organized futures exchange.
+be the world’s first organized futures exchange.
 Instead of directly exchanging money for rice on the spot, merchants would agree on a price and future date at which rice and money would be exchanged.
 This allowed farmers and consumers to hedge their risk.
 As a result, information